Regmarks 4 The Web

 Multi User Logins.
 Being web based, you can have multiple users making use of the system.

-Website Package.
-We have an optional Website Package available, where we can design and build your website so it's fully integrated into Regmarks and you have the ability to create new pages, create new blogs, manage FAQs etc, Not part of the main Regmarks 4 pricing.
-Technically the Website package is free of Charge when you purchase a website build from us.
+Website Module.
+We have an optional Website Module available, where we can design and build your website so it's fully integrated into Regmarks and you have the ability to create new pages, create new blogs, manage FAQs etc, This is not part of the main Regmarks 4 pricing.
+To gain access to the Website Module, you need to purchase a website build from us.
 E-commerce based websites are priced individually depending on the needs of the client.
 Please get in touch for details.
-The Website package will log your online orders, and allow you to manage the status of those orders, handle valuations within the website so users can log in and see that you have updated the status of their valuation, they can then approve it and convert it into a mark on the system
+The Website module will log your online orders, and allow you to manage the status of those orders, handle valuations within the website so users can log in and see that you have updated the status of their valuation, they can then approve it and convert it into a mark on the system

-Regmarks has been a labour of Love for 30 years but with it, (especially with the Website Package) you are getting a complete business management package and so we are setting th price to be less than the cost of a TrustPilot subscription
+Regmarks has been a labour of love for 30 years but with it, (especially with the Website Module) you are getting a complete management package and ongoing development.

 £1194+VAT, equivalent to